For First Years and Parents

 December

 The Party Of The Year happens on a Saturday Night, Adults Only.
 Check the calendar for date and location.
-No fees to pay, nothing to bring, all is taken care of by the Troop Leadership, just come and have fun.
+No fees to pay, nothing to bring, all is taken care of by the Troop leadership, just come and have fun.

 January